-If intending to return to the analyzer later in the day or at some time over the next several days, click on the STANDBY box.
+If intending to return to the analyzer later in the day or at some time over the next several days, click on the STANDBY button on the software to manually put instrument on standby.
+Or check the "Standby ATA" checkbox during a sample analysis to automatically put instrument in standby after this sample analysis is finished.